 Herringbone adopts a V-shape design, creating a distinctly textured look.

 Houndstooth is made up of broken check designs and loosely resembles the teeth of a dog, as its name suggests.

 Finally, overcheck tweed, also known as estate, combines herringbone patterns with windowpane-like checks.

 Three Ways to Style

 Tweed excels in outerwear.
 That is what it was originally made for.
 Capable of keeping you warm during the coldest winter nights while still being extremely stylish, overcoats see tweed at its best.
-Keep in mind that tweed is a bold garment material.
-Pair tweed overcoats with simple outfits to really make the coat standout.
+Keep in mind that it is a bold garment material.
+Pair overcoats with simple outfits to really make the coat standout.
 In addition, aim for colors like charcoal or gray as they’ll work with pretty much anything you have in your wardrobe without overpowering it.

 Versatile and durable, tweed is one material that should not be overlooked.
-Go out and find a tweed piece to add to your wardrobe.
+Go out and find a piece to add to your wardrobe.
 You might just end up being the warmest and most stylish guy at your office (and people will, understandably, be jealous).